-The DGA also runs ROFUS a voluntary permanent exclusion list which promises to be 100% confidential.
+The DGA also runs ROFUS, a voluntary permanent exclusion list that promises to be 100% confidential.
 However, once you are on this list, you cannot be removed from it, and you will be banned from all online and land-based casinos for life.

 Top Licensed Casinos

 With a gambling authority that seems to have found a balance between monetising online gambling while protecting the interests of its people, it should come as no surprise that the Danish market is booming.